 Adjust upward to reflect outlays for certain settlement or closing costs connected with the purchase, such as legal fees or improvements.

 Adjust downward for the amount of gain from a sale of a previously owned home on which tax was postponed if the sale was made before May 7, 1997.
 All these adjustments of your original cost result in your adjusted basis.

-An example: In 2001, you buy your first personal residence for $200,000.
-In 2003, you move out of the house and rent it.
-At that time, you determine that its fair market value is $180,000.
-Subsequently, you take depreciation deductions of $20,000 and sell the property for $150,000.
+You buy your first personal residence for $200,000 in 2015.
+You move out of the house and rent it in 2019.
+You determine at that time that its fair market value is $180,000.
+You take a depreciation deduction of $20,000, and you sell the property for $150,000.

 You might think that your loss is $50,000—the difference between the original cost of $200,000 and the sales price of $150,000.
-But the IRS limits your loss to just $10,000 -- the amount by which the $160,000 at-the-time-of-sale adjusted basis (fair market value of $180,000 at time of conversion minus rental-period depreciation of $20,000) exceeds the $150,000 sales price.
+But the IRS limits your loss to just $10,000—the amount by which the $160,000 at-the-time-of-sale adjusted basis exceeds the $150,000 sales price.

 The $160,000 figure is determined by the fair market value of $180,000 at time of conversion less the rental period depreciation of $20,000.